enter-haken/profanityChatLog/readme.md

                         choose xmpp user for chat log. name part is sufficient.
-  -L, --listChatUsers   list all chat users having a chat log
+  -L, --listChatUsers   list all chat users having a chat log -a, --all             show all stored messages for given chat user
 ```

 ### Example